KTWangster/burger/README.md

 ### Overview

 A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
-Following the MVC design pattern; use Node and MySQL to query and route data in your app, Handlebars to generate your HTML.
+Follows the MVC design pattern and uses Node and MySQL to query and route data.

 ### Before You Begin